-Notwithstanding the foregoing processes and procedures, it is possible that there will be occurrences in which reporting will not meet requirements.
-In those instances, DDRS Management would be notified, and the appropriate technical and operational resources would be deployed to remediate the issue.
+In instances where reporting does not meet requirements, DDRS Management would be notified, and the appropriate technical and operational resources would be deployed to remediate the issue.
 In addition to the internal reporting and escalation requirements, any required regulatory notification of such issues will be undertaken in accordance with the relevant law and/or regulations.